 A 52-year-old male presented initially with gross hematuria and right lower quadrant pain radiating to his testicles.
-A computed tomography (CT) scan of the abdomen and pelvis described a 12cm right renal mass with tumor invasion into the renal vein.
+A computed tomography (CT) scan of the abdomen and pelvis described a 12 cm right renal mass with tumour invasion into the renal vein.
 There was no evidence of metastatic disease.
 The patient subsequently underwent a right radical nephrectomy with a renal vein tumor thrombectomy.
-Tumor invaded the right renal vein and venous wall.
-Tumor was also seen grossly invading into Gerota's fascia.
+The tumour invaded the right renal vein and venous wall.
+The tumor was also seen grossly invading into Gerota's fascia.
 The IVC appeared patent.
-Pathology described a 14 x 11 x 11cm right renal mass which was well to moderately differentiated RCC, clear cell, with some papillary architecture.
-Following 5 years of follow-up without recurrence of disease, the patient was discharged back to their family physician.
+Pathology described a 14 x 11 x 11 cm right renal mass, which was well- to moderately differentiated RCC, clear-cell, with some papillary architecture.
+Following five years of followup without recurrence of disease, the patient was discharged back to his family physician.

-Ten years later the patient presented to the emergency department complaining of a few weeks of right lower quadrant pain.
+Ten years later, the patient presented to the emergency department complaining of a few weeks of right lower quadrant pain.
 He was otherwise well.
-An abdominal ultrasound identified a large thrombus in the upper IVC, approximately 11.5cm in length (arising around the location of the right renal vein).
+An abdominal ultrasound identified a large thrombus in the upper IVC, approximately 11.5 cm in length (arising around the location of the right renal vein).
 The thrombus appeared to change in position with the cardiac cycle.
 Doppler studies demonstrated flow within and around the thrombus.
 A CT scan confirmed presence of the IVC mass extending to the intrahepatic IVC.
 Extension into the right atrium could not be determined.
-It also demonstrated a 4.5 x 2.0cm mass posterior to the IVC in the renal fossa.
+It also demonstrated a 4.5 x 2.0 cm mass posterior to the IVC in the renal fossa.
 A magnetic resonance imaging (MRI) angiogram (Fig. 1) and 3D reconstruction demonstrated thrombus to the level of the right atrium (Fig. 2).

 Taking into account the new caval recurrence, the patient was taken for a laparotomy, median sternotomy, and CPB with DHCA.
 The IVC thrombus, renal vein stump, and paracaval mass were removed en bloc (Fig. 3).
-A 20mm polytetrafluoroethylene (PTFE) graft was placed in the caval defect because of the circumferential caval wall invasion.
+A 20 mm polytetrafluoroethylene (PTFE) graft was placed in the caval defect because of the circumferential caval wall invasion.

-Frozen section taken during the operation showed RCC, clear cell variant.
-Final pathology of the posterior caval mass and caval thrombus demonstrated clear cell, Fuhrman grade II/IV, skeletal muscle fibers were invaded indicating likely invasion of the psoas and/or paraspinal muscles posterior to the IVC.
+Frozen section taken during the operation showed clear-cell variant RCC.
+Final pathology of the posterior caval mass and caval thrombus demonstrated: clear-cell, Fuhrman grade II/IV, invaded skeletal muscle fibers, indicating likely invasion of the psoas and/or paraspinal muscles posterior to the IVC.
 Paracaval lymph nodes were negative for RCC.
-The procedure was well tolerated and he recovered appropriately.
-Subsequent follow-up CT scans of the abdomen and pelvis showed no evidence of recurrence at follow-up of 60 months.
-Metastatic work-up was also negative at 60 months.
-Ultrasound also demonstrated patency of his graft, without thrombus.
+The procedure was well-tolerated and he recovered appropriately.
+Subsequent followup CT scans of the abdomen and pelvis showed no evidence of recurrence at 60-month followup.
+Metastatic workup was also negative at 60 months.
+Ultrasound demonstrated patency of his graft, without thrombus.